VFed-SSD: Towards Practical Vertical Federated Advertising: Introduction

-\begin{itemize} \item \textbf{Utilizing unlabeled data}: In advertising dataset, different data attributes shows significantly different temporal shifting cadence \cite{muhamed2022dcaf}, and the label of click or conversion is almost the most volatile and usually noisy \cite{ltr_noise}.
-Although the outdated samples (due to its outdated label) are discarded in training, we argue that the attributes of these samples are more stable to temporal shifts and contains valuable information.
-Therefore, we develop a self-supervised task MPD for VFL to exploit the unlabeled federated data to provide a robust initial representation.
-By extending the learning fashion to semi-supervised learning, we can leverage the massive history data in advertising to enhance the timely updated serving models.
+\begin{itemize}[leftmargin=*] \item \textbf{Utilizing unlabeled data}: Due to temporal shifting of user interests, advertising models are frequently updated at a weekly or daily cadence using only latest fresh data \cite{muhamed2022dcaf}.
+Thus, there are lots of outdated historical data available in advertising system.
+Although the label (e.g., click and conversion actions) is almost the most volatile and usually noisy \cite{ltr_noise}, the attributes of these samples are more stable to temporal shifts and contains valuable information\cite{muhamed2022dcaf}.
+We argue that by including these historical data in PSI, we can get massive overlapped and unlabeled samples.
+Therefore, we develop a self-supervised task MPD to exploit these unlabeled data.
+Specifically, we use MPD to learn a pre-training model and use it to warm-up down-stream task models.

-\item \textbf{Splitting up federated models}: To deploy VFL in current advertising systems with minimal system requirement and achieves the goal of real-time inference, we develop the split knowledge distillation (SplitKD) schema to transfer knowledge from the federated model to local models.
-The enhanced local model can be deployed independently and does not need any input from another party for inference, thus free from building a cross-silo inference system. \end{itemize}
+\item \textbf{Distilling federated models}: To minimize system requirements of applying VFL in online serving, We develop split knowledge distillation (SplitKD) to distilling federated models as local models.
+The student model can be deployed independently for inference, thus free from building a cross-silo inference system.
+We show that (Figure \ref{tab:vkd_result}), such incomplete distillation schema is capable to maintain advantage over local models and can be further enhanced by MPD pre-training. \end{itemize}

-Our contributions can be summarized as follows: \begin{itemize} \item We develop the first self-supervised pre-training task MPD for vertically partitioned tabular data.
-It is easy to implement in the VFL environment and performs effectively well.
-Moreover, its strong association with negative sampling \cite{neg_pmi} shows its theoretical principle in capturing cross-view correlations by maximizing the pointwise mutual information. \item We design a new federated distillation schema SplitKD that effectively enhances local models and avoids the trouble of deploying split neural networks.
-It provides a competitive new choice for applying VFL in current real-time ad systems with minimal system requirements, compared to the vanilla cross-silo deployment method. \item The proposed methods are validated on three large advertising datasets (two privates and one open) showing the significant results of \textbf{$\mathbf{0.5\%\sim1.2\%}$} improvements on AUC compared to vanilla local models.
-The private datasets will be publicly available for the hope of promoting related research. \end{itemize}
+Our contributions can be summarized as follows: \begin{enumerate}[leftmargin=*] \item We develop a simple and effective self-supervised task MPD for VFL to leverage unlabeled data.
+It is easy to implement in industry application and well-motivated by the theoretical principle of maximizing point-wise mutual information. \item We design a federated distillation method SplitKD to acquire federation-aware local models.
+It is easy to deploy in real-world ad systems and more effective than local models. \item Our framework is validated on both industry and public datasets, by achieving significant AUC improvement (\textbf{$\mathbf{0.5\sim1.2}$} in percentile) compared to vanilla local models. \end{enumerate}